oliviamcauley/Bar_Surfing/README.md

 Following the steps above, run the the Jupyter notebook called [McAuley_Run.ipynb](https://github.com/oliviamcauley/Bar_Surfing/blob/45c5897bb3743ddbf32652d97a424be89b58d2a9/Cluster_IC/McAuley_Run_IC.ipynb) in the *Cluster_IC* folder to create the initial conditions of the cluster.

-[^3]: See Appendix A in PhD Dissertation for derivation of the scaling Plummer parameter.
+[^3]: See Appendix A in my PhD Dissertation for derivation of the scaling Plummer parameter.

 **Steps to obtain data for the growing bar simulations:** <br />
 > [!NOTE]